fdcastel/Hyper-V-Automation/README.md

 For the `-NetworkConfig` parameter you may pass a `network-config` content.
 If not specified the network will be set up via DHCP.

-You can read the documentation for `network-config` [here](http://cloudinit.readthedocs.io/en/latest/topics/network-config-format-v1.html).
-For Ubuntu 16.04 you must use the version 1.
+You can read the documentation for `network-config` [here](http://cloudinit.readthedocs.io/en/latest/topics/network-config-format-v2.html).

 Alternatively, you may use `New-NetworkConfig.ps1` to create a file with basic network settings.